clchiou/garage/py/g1/docs/parts.md

 * Declare an "extras" entry named `parts` in `setup.py` for the parts' dependencies, such as other parts and the helper libraries.

+#### Composition of parts

+The simplest method of composing parts is to fully "embed" one part inside another part.
+Using this method, the embedded part will usually appear in the "Private" section of the embedding part.

+Another method is to define two parts separately, and then bind the output labels of one part to the input labels of another.